 The main power cable to the tower crane should be protected from damage.
 The main power switch should be capable of being padlocked in the 'off" position.
 All electrical components and the tower crane structure must be grounded.
 Operating controls in the cab and on the remote control box must be labeled in English.
 All tower cranes should have automatic stops on all movements in case of a power failure.
 Remote control boxes should be weatherproof.

 Weights must be securely fastened in place.
 Additional safety chains or cables are required for back-up protection.

 The crane cab should be constructed of fire resistant material, be completely enclosed for weather protection, have a door for safe access to the ladder, provide maximum visibility, adequate heat and ventilation, a fire extinguisher, interior lights, and an intercom system and have no material or flammable liquids stored in the cab.Unsafe Rigging

 The basic safe practices for rigging any load also apply to tower cranes (hooks, slings, chokers, shackles, wire rope, etc.).
 Tag lines should be used where necessary to control the load.Negligent Maintenance and Inspection

 All inspection and maintenance procedures, frequencies, and sequences must follow the manufacturer's specifications.
 A full test of all functions should be made after erection or extension and before the tower crane is approved for operation.
 Test weights should be available at the site.

-If you have suffered a serious personal injury or a loved one died as a result of a crane accident, a New York Crane Accident Lawyer can help you.
-Please Contact our firm to discuss your case.
+If you have suffered a serious personal injury or a loved one died as a result of a crane accident, a New York Personal Injury Lawyer at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf can help you and your family recover compensation for the full measure of your damages.
+Please, contact our firm to discuss your case.